 Poor air quality from vehicle emissions, industrial activities, and agriculture contributes to health issues in both humans and wildlife, as well as global warming.
-Fine particulate matter (PM2.5) and nitrogen diooxides (NO2) are concerns around urban areas like the M1 corridor and Leicester City.
-The latest available figures for 2023 showed that the average annual mean for the amount of PM2.5 in the area was 9.2 μ g m-3 (ranging from 8 μ g m-3 in Rutland to 11 μ g m-3 in Leicester).
-While the average annual mean for the amount of nitrogen oxides in the area was 20 μ g m-3 (ranging from 8 μ g m-3 in Rutland to 37 μ g m-3 in Leicester)5.
+Fine particulate matter (PM2.5) and nitrogen oxide (NOx) are concerns around urban areas like the M1 corridor and Leicester City.
+The latest available figures for 2023 showed that the average annual mean for the amount of PM2.5 in the area was 9.2 $\mu$ g m-3 (ranging from 8 $\mu$ g m-3 in Rutland to 11 $\mu$ g m-3 in Leicester).
+While the average annual mean for the amount of nitrogen oxides in the area was 20 $\mu$ g m-3 (ranging from 8 $\mu$ g m-3 in Rutland to 37 $\mu$ g m-3 in Leicester).
 Enhancing urban green and blue infrastructure to reduce air pollution by planting trees and creating green spaces will filter pollutants and contribute to cleaner air.
 See Appendix D 2.b Air Quality Maps.

-Disturbance from people, traffic and aircraft, along with artificial lighting, can disrupt wildlife behaviours, including breeding, migration, and predation.
-Disturbance can interfere with communication in birds, while light pollution impacts nocturnal species.
+Figure 6: Leicestershire, Leicester and Rutland air quality - PM2.5 light pollution impacts nocturnal species.
 It is important where appropriate to establish "quiet zones", and "keep out zones" and reduce noise and disruption in sensitive wildlife areas.
 Implementing dark-sky initiatives and use shielded lighting to minimise light pollutions will benefit nocturnal wildlife.